 If you can't find a massage therapist near you who practices myofascial release, or want to try it on your own first, self-massage with a foam roller can produce similar results, though it can be challenging to apply to certain areas of the body.

 Stress can intensify the inflammation that occurs after workouts.
 Any time your brain perceives anxiety or danger, inflammation levels rise.
 This can be beneficial in the short term, since the release of cortisol and other chemicals keep you extra alert.
 When it becomes chronic, however, inflammation can be quite damaging, as previously discussed.

 8. Give Your Body a Boost with Amino Acids

 Taking amino acids is a proven technique for maximizing your workout gains and minimizing the time needed to recover between training sessions.

-Research consistently shows that a well-formulated blend of essential amino acids can accelerate muscle growth during recovery by boosting muscle protein synthesis.
+Research consistently shows that a well-formulated blend of essential amino acids can accelerate muscle growth during recovery by boosting muscle protein synthesis and helping to maintain a healthy inflammatory response.
 If you'd like to learn more about the science behind how amino acids support muscle recovery, check out this article.

 You can shop our essential amino acid blends here.